 6 Ways to Succeed in Business With Lean Finances

 I started my journey to entrepreneurship when I was 22.
 I was a young and arrogant kid who thought that sales was the only skill I needed to succeed, but boy was I wrong.
-When I launched my first business, I knew nothing and I eventually lost everything because I was too stubborn to take … Continued
+As a new entrepreneur, I knew nothing and I eventually lost everything because I was too stubborn to take the advice … Continued

 I started my journey to entrepreneurship when I was 22.
 I was a young and arrogant kid who thought that sales was the only skill I needed to succeed, but boy was I wrong.
-When I launched my first business, I knew nothing and I eventually lost everything because I was too stubborn to take the advice of others and change my habits.
+As a new entrepreneur, I knew nothing and I eventually lost everything because I was too stubborn to take the advice of others and change my habits.

 I spent most of my young adult life living lavishly: buying $2,000 suits, going out to the best restaurants, and buying drinks for friends at Hollywood hot spots like Skybar and Les Deux.
 While I wanted to build a business, I didn’t want to change my lifestyle.
 That ultimately drove me deep into debt.
 Eventually, I ended up becoming an entrepreneur who struggled financially.